kienton1/Mining-Simulator/Planning/ProgressionBalanceBlueprint.md

 - Higher HP ores = higher value = more rare
 - Better pickaxes = more money per ore (1.0× to 10.0× multiplier)
 - Economic progression: Player should be able to afford next pickaxe tier after collecting reasonable amount of ores from their current tier
-- Pickaxes provide economic value through sell multipliers (see PowerSystemPlan.md for damage mechanics)
+- Pickaxes provide economic value through sell multipliers (for damage mechanics, see PowerSystemPlan.md)

 ### Income Projections (UPDATED FOR NEW ORE SYSTEM)